 Choose the right powerplant.
 Sure, we all want to go faster, but bigger motors come with a cost.
 Not money, silly—weight.
-Remember that Xplor X7?
-Draft can vary by up to 2.5 inches depending on which outboard you choose, and it’s no slouch in the performance department no matter what you rig it with.
+For example, a boat such as the Xplor X7 can see draft variance by up to 2.5 inches depending on which outboard you choose, and it’s no slouch in the performance department no matter what you rig it with.

 Check yourself on your tackle.
 If your shoulder stretches when you pick up your tackle box, consider ditching some of the lead or, better yet, consolidate into one small box that you can tweak for your target du jour.